salilab/rmf_chimerax/README.md

 `CHIMERAX_APP` environment variable to the directory containing ChimeraX (on Windows or Mac) or `CHIMERAX_EXE` to the full path to the `chimerax` binary (on Linux).

+## Testing

+This plugin has a full test suite which is designed to run in one of two
+environments:

+ - mock environment; this exercises all of the code with the major dependencies (PyQt5, ChimeraX itself) mocked out.
+This is faster, does not require a display, and does not require PyQt5 or ChimeraX to be available, but can potentially miss problems if the mock and ChimeraX APIs diverge.
+It can be run with `make test`.
+ - ChimeraX; this runs the tests instead ChimeraX itself, so requires ChimeraX to be installed.
+Currently this does not test any GUI components such as the RMF Viewer tool.
+It can be run with `make test-chimerax`.